craftercms/docs/source/new-ia/by-role/system-admin/kubernetes/simple-delivery-kubernetes-deployment.rst

 |

-Also, when making a change in Authoring and publishing it, the change will be reflected in Delivery after a minute.
+Also, now when making a change in Authoring and publishing it, the change will be reflected in Delivery after a minute.